Gashim Magomedov: Career

 He won bronze at the 2021 Islamic Solidarity Games in Konya, Turkey in August 2022.

 Magomedov was a bronze medalist at the 2023 European Games in Poland in the Men's 58 kg in June 2023.
 He won bronze at the Qatar International Taekwondo Open held in Doha in October 2023.
-In November 2023, he won gold at Balkan Cup 2023 in the 63kg division.
+In November 2023, he won gold at Balkan Cup 2023 in the 63 kg division.
 He won the Grand Slam Champions Series held in Wuxi, China in December 2023.

 Magomedov was a bronze medalist at the 2024 European Taekwondo Championships in the Men's 58 kg category.

 Magomedov participated in the 2024 Summer Olympics in Paris where he won the silver medal and he reached the finals match, but could not collect the silver medal on the podium due to a heavy injury suffered in the competition.

 He was selected to compete at the 2025 World Taekwondo Championships in Wuxi, China, in October 2025, in the men's flyweight division, winning the bronze medal.

+In June 2026, at the Grand Prix taekwondo tournament in Rome, Gashim Magomedov (58 kg) won a bronze medal.